 Click on the link below to be the first to receive updates on the brand new ballet production Raymonda.

 ‘I am really looking forward to my debut as Raymonda’

 “Raymonda is one of the purest of all the classical ballets and therefore one of my absolute favourites.
 We’ve already been working on it throughout the past corona year.
 Rachel is keeping the style and choreography, but adding changes to make it more relevant to today.
 The production is going to be magnificent and I’m really looking forward to this Dutch premiere.”

 Follow the link below to see which soloists will dance in the various performances of Raymonda.
 Please note that casting is subject to change right up to the performance.

 What do you do nowadays with a story about a frail princess who is saved from bloodthirsty Saracens by courtly knights?
 Read Trouw's article (in Dutch) about Raymonda here.

 Dutch National Ballet Orchestra

-Since its inception in 1965, the orchestra has been proud to accompany its partners, Dutch National Ballet and Nederlands Dans Theater.
-The working method is unique in the Netherlands.
+This orchestra has proudly accompanied its partners, Dutch National Ballet and Nederlands Dans Theater, since its inception in 1965.
+This form of collaboration is unique in the Netherlands.